-Digging In to Improve Mining Safety: Pain Points and Solutions
+Digging In to Improve Mining Safety: Challenges and Software Solutions

 Mining safety is on an upswing in recent years.
-Approximately 230,000 miners work across 11,500 metal/nonmetal mines in the U.S., while 64,000 work in the nation’s 1,000 coal mines.
+According to the Mine Safety and Health Administration (MSHA), approximately 230,000 miners work across 11,500 metal/nonmetal mines in the U.S., while 64,000 work in the nation’s 1,000 coal mines.
 The mining sector employs 3.7 million+ workers worldwide and is structured according to the substance being mined, the type of excavation taking place (either surface mining or underground mining) and by the mine’s lifecycle/development phase.
 Environmental and safety concerns/priorities change based on the substance being mined, the type of excavation and the phase of the lifecycle.

-In 2020, the U.S. Mine Safety and Health Administration (MSHA) reported 29 mining fatalities, making it the sixth consecutive year that mining fatalities were below 30.
+In 2020, there were 29 mining fatalities, making it the sixth consecutive year that mining fatalities were below 30.
 Among those fatalities, five occurred in coal mines, a historic low.

 As required, MSHA inspected all underground mines at least four times per year and surface mines at least twice per year in 2020, in a year when 15 percent of inspectors self-identified as high-risk for the coronavirus under CDC guidelines.
 Between March 1, 2020, and Dec.
 31, 2020, MSHA issued 195 citations for sanitary conditions that could have contributed to coronavirus.